dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 Lines 8 through 15 are the heart of the Clojurescript project configuration.
 Here we define two builds - one for the client side and one for the server side.
-When you compile Clojurescript into Javascript, the native output is a single file that contains all the cooresponding Javascript.
+When you compile Clojurescript into Javascript, the native output is a single file that contains all the corresponding Javascript.
 Keeping the client side and server side separate will make each file smaller and prevent clients from downloading tons of code that won\'t ever be executed.
 There also currently seems to be a problem with the node.js code generation and anything but simple optimizations.
-YMMV, but I\'ve found simple as a sufficent optimization level for myself at this point.
+YMMV, but I\'ve found simple as a sufficient optimization level for myself at this point.

 Lines 16 and 17 copy over all the static resources to the output bundle directory so we can serve them up as the user browses our site.
 Finally, line 18 ties all